na-na-hi/renget/archive/6wfys.md

 ###General Balance

 SkyRem series:
 Evolving Value Economy - The cornerstone.
 Dynamic costs for just about everything based on a host of in-game variables.
-Highly compatible as it self-regulates.
+Highly compatible as it self-regulates over time and works via a single perk.
 Improved NPC Encounter Zones - This is just an encounter zone mod like Arena.
 I prefer its logic to most others.
 Loot Overhaul - Rarity and Abundance - Relevels all loot tables to be more sensible. *note: SPID distribution is recommended for all weapon/armor mods when using LORA, unless they are in its list of patched or working OOTB.*

 *or* True Unleveled Skyrim - this is a synthesis patcher now, and it's really good.
 If you feel like having the Morrowloot Experience without the 6 million patches, this can be tuned to almost perfectly replicate it!
-Just use morrowloot miscellania and you're good to go.
+Just use morrowloot miscellania's item distribution (and maybe crafting requirements) and you're good to go.
 This also rebalances encounter zones.

 For combat balance see the Combat section.